© 2020 Baptist Health. All Rights Reserved.

 Due to the COVID-19 pandemic, the Centers for Disease Control and Prevention recommends that people wear cloth face masks when out in public, especially in places where it's hard to social distance, like the grocery store.

 That's because the coronavirus spreads via droplets sent into the air by talking, coughing and sneezing.
+It may also be able to linger in the air indoors.
 Since it's possible to have the virus and not show symptoms, wearing a cloth face mask helps stop the spread.

 But a face mask that's handled the wrong way minimizes its effectiveness.
 Follow these do's and don'ts to avoid spreading and catching the coronavirus while wearing a cloth face mask.